hackforla/peopledepot/google-apps-scripts/table-descriptions-import/README.md

     1. There should be a "CSV Tools" menu with an item "Upload CSV → New Sheet" to run the script
 1. Run the script
     1. Click "Upload CSV → New Sheet"
-    1. Select the CSV file
+    1. Select the CSV file (output from the `export-table-descriptions.sh` script)
     1. Click "Import"
 1. Check the results